 You’ll need a little more garden space for some of these.
 Upper ground sweet potato, for instance, spreads far and wide.
 I’ve seen photos of people growing zucchini and butternut vertically, but I’ve never done it myself.

 Onions are a part of our daily diet in one form or another.
 Onions contain a large amount of sulfur and are especially good for your liver.
-When partnered with protein rich foods, they facilitate the actions of amino acids to help the brain and nervous systems function at their best.
+When partnered with protein-rich foods, they facilitate the actions of amino acids to help the brain and nervous systems function at their best.

 Onions aid in detoxifying your body from heavy metals.
 Red and yellow varieties are the richest dietary source of quercitin which, among its many many health benefits, guards against stomach cancer.

 It would be impossible for me to list all the vegetables good for weight loss.
 We could have discussed radishes, turnips, kale, or my favorite, the sweet potato.
-I decided to take a look at some not well known for their weight loss potential.
+I decided to take a look at some not well-known for their weight-loss potential.

 What other veggies do you consider good for achieving or maintaining a healthy weight?
-Do you grow any of these?